remyla/damas-core/README.md

 Please visit the wiki's [API Reference](https://github.com/remyla/damas-core/wiki/API).

 # Usage
-Choose a server to run (either the Php or the NodeJS server) and use the Python or Javascript libraries to access it.
+Choose a server to run (either the Php or the NodeJS server).
+Refer at the README.md files in the servers folders for the installation instructions.
+Then use the Python or Javascript libraries to access it, of which instructions can be found in the wiki.

-The NodeJS server is currently under development.
-For stable versions (currently Php only) please have a look at the releases.
-For a full Python compatible API, use the 2.2-stable release.

 # Related Links